soligen2010/dspmeterv1/README.md

 In this implementation the max SWR value is 1:9.9.

-I also included my modified Nextion UI which displays the power and SWR on the main screen when in transmit mode.
+I also included my modified Nextion UI which displays the power and SWR.
 This is for 3.2" display only.

+- The power and SWR appears on the main screen when in transmit mode.
+- SWR will flash Yellow when between 2 and 3.
+- SWR will flash Red when >= 3.
+- Touching the Power/SWR area goes to a screen that also has a graphical Power & SWR meters.

 ### Hardware Serial
 In i2cmeter2.h, commenting out #define USE_SW_SERIAL will cause the hardware serial to be used instead of the software serial, which frees some resources in